 BS in Nursing

 The RN-to-BSN program allows working nurses to earn a BSN online.
-The program calls for 37 credits in nursing courses such as research methods and community health; general education studies can include topics such as inorganic chemistry and world religions for healthcare professionals.
-Students can complete the degree in 18 months.
+The program calls for 35 credits in nursing courses such as research methods and community nursing; general education studies can include topics such as chemistry and writing.

 University of Central Florida